KinjalDas/Location_To_Climate_API/README.md

 from LocationToCliamteAPI import main<br/>
 main.driver("Place-Name")<br/>

-2.If you just want the current month's with place name: <br/>
+2.If you just want the current month's forecast with place name: <br/>

 from LocationToCliamteAPI import main<br/>
 main.driver("Place-Name",type_of_forecast="2"<option for monthly data>)<br/>